fredyw/goini/README.md

 # goini
-A Go library for INI parsing
+A Go library for INI parsing.